himanshuc3/blog/src/content/git-ignore.md

 There’s an alternative flag called `--assume-unchanged` which achieves a similar function, they defer slightly in how they work in git internals.

-While in 90% of your use cases, you’ll make do with `skip-worktree` , here’s a general brief of hw they differ:
+While in 90% of your use cases, you’ll make do with `skip-worktree`, here’s a general brief of they differ:

 | Flag                 | Purpose                                       |
 | -------------------- | --------------------------------------------- |